Best Forex Brokers in Brazil 2026

 MetaTrader 4 (MT4)

 MT4 is the most widely used retail forex platform in the world.
 It runs Expert Advisors for automated strategies, has a vast library of third-party indicators, and works well on both desktop and mobile.
-For traders running a VPS or working from a laptop, MT4 is a proven, stable environment.
+For traders running a VPS or working from a laptop, MT4 is a widely used and reliable trading platform.
 Its main drawback is a narrower asset selection compared to newer platforms.

 MetaTrader 5 (MT5)

 MT5 expands on its predecessor with additional timeframes, a built-in economic calendar, more order types, and native support for stocks and futures alongside forex.
 Most top brokers are directing new clients toward MT5 now.
-If you are setting up a new account, it is worth starting here rather than on the older version.
+If you are setting up a new account, it is many new traders choose MT5 rather than on the older version.

 cTrader

-cTrader appeals to traders who want cleaner order management and Level 2 depth of market.
-Pepperstone and IC Markets both offer it.
+cTrader is popular among traders who want cleaner order management and Level 2 depth of market.
+Pepperstone and IC Markets are among the brokers offering cTrader for eligible clients.
 Scalpers and algo traders tend to prefer cTrader for its speed and order flexibility over the MetaTrader range.

 TradingView

-Pepperstone now allows direct trade execution through TradingView, which has become the go-to charting tool for a large portion of newer retail traders.
-If your analysis is already running on TradingView, the ability to place orders without switching platforms is a genuine time-saver.
+Pepperstone now allows direct trade execution through TradingView, which has become the widely used charting platform for a large portion of newer retail traders.
+If your analysis is already running on TradingView, the ability to place orders without switching platforms can make trading more convenient.

 Broker Mobile Apps

 Most major brokers offer proprietary apps that go beyond a basic MT4 wrapper.
-Exness has a well-rated app with Portuguese-language support and PIX withdrawal functionality built in.
+Exness provides a proprietary mobile trading app with features that vary by region and account type.
 AvaTrade‘s AvaTradeGO app is one of the more polished mobile experiences among brokers serving Brazilian clients.

 Trading Fees: What You Are Actually Paying